matirosero/mro-cit-front-end-registration/README.md

 #### cit_mc_delete_member()

 Activates when "X" is clicked.
-Unsubscribes from Mailchimp and deletes user from wordpress.
+Deletes user from wordpress and unsubscribes all emails from Mailchimp.